chinapedia/wikipedia.abstract.en/Page/Tambourine.md

 Riq

-riqq.jpg The RIQ (also spelled RIQQ or RIK) is a type of tambourine used as a traditional instrument in Arabic music.
+The RIQ (also spelled RIQQ or RIK) is a type of tambourine used as a traditional instrument in Arabic music.
 It is an important instrument in both folk and classical music throughout the Arabic-speaking world.
 Widely known as "Shakers".

 Dayereh

-Dayra_player.jpeg A DAYEREH (or DOYRA, DOJRA, DAJRE, DOIRA, DAIRE) is a medium-sized frame drum with jingles used to accompany both popular and classical music in Iran (Persia), the Balkans, and many central Asian countries such as Tajikistan and Uzbekistan.
+A DAYEREH (or DOYRA, DOJRA, DAJRE, DOIRA, DAIRE) is a medium-sized frame drum with jingles used to accompany both popular and classical music in Iran (Persia), the Balkans, and many central Asian countries such as Tajikistan and Uzbekistan.
 It is a percussion instrument, and is something intermediate between a drum and a tambourine.

 Kanjira

-Kanjira.jpg The KANJIRA or GANJIRA is a South Indian frame drum of the tambourine family.
+The KANJIRA or GANJIRA is a South Indian frame drum of the tambourine family.
 It is mostly used in Carnatic music concerts (South Indian classical music) as a supporting instrument for the _mridangam_.

 Tar